woosting/linux/contents/git/bash_prompt.md

 	export GIT_PS1_SHOWDIRTYSTATE=1
 	```

-	> Adding the indicator causes an additional * (asterisk character) in the prompt to show whenever there are non-committed changes around.
+	> NOTE: Adding the indicator causes an additional * (asterisk character) in the prompt to show whenever there are non-committed changes around.
 It also shows a + (plus character) for changes which are staged but not yet committed (git add).

-	> Adding the indicator is optional, but when implemented it *must* precede the PS1 line:
+	>  NOTE: Adding the indicator is optional, but when implemented it *must* precede the PS1 line:
 	> ```
 	> export GIT_PS1_SHOWDIRTYSTATE=1
 	> export PS1='\[\033[01;32m\]\u@\h\[\033[01;34m\]\w\[\033[01;33m\]$(__git_ps1)\[\033[01;34m\]\$\[\033[00m\] '
 	> ```

-	> _Note: Having this in place causes repositories to take considerably longer to load, because it takes a while to check the repository for pending changes (usually only the first time it is accessed, as the disk cache should speed things up afterwards)._
+	> NOTE: Having this in place causes repositories to take considerably longer to load, because it takes a while to check the repository for pending changes (usually only the first time it is accessed, as the disk cache should speed things up afterwards)._

 6. Reload bash configuration: